-Microfinishing Film – the ideal filing material for piano hammers.
+Microfinishing Film – the hands down very best filing material for piano hammers.
 This is an industrial abrasive with some very interesting characteristics and applications for us piano technicians.
 The backing material is a fairly stiff and very durable mylar film.
 It has the advantage that it will only bend in one plane at a time.
 This helps to maintain flat filing surfaces and crisp and defined edges on hammers.
+It will not stretch and will never tear.

-The Microfinishing Film is sold in the Hammer Filing Kit, consisting of three 2″ strips of different grits plus one Plexiglass file for mating hammers to individual strings as shown in André Oorebeek’s book “The Voice of the Piano”.
+The Microfinishing Film is sold in the Hammer Filing Kit, consisting of four 2″ strips of different grits plus one Plexiglass file for mating hammers to individual strings as shown in the voicing manual “The Voice of the Piano”.

 - # 130315 Microfinishing Film Filing Kit